KostromDan/Mods-Decompiler-GUI/README.md

 If you don't know whether you need a specific option, use the builtin documentation.
 Every option is documented.
 If you just want the code of your modpack to see how things work, simply don't modify the settings.
 The program will already do what you need with default settings.
+Feel free to experiment with the settings, the GUI will not allow you to create an incorrect configuration.
-Program works by this algorithm; is some option disabled, it will be skipped: deobfuscate -> decompile -> merge to mdk
+Program works by this algorithm; if some option disabled, it will be skipped: deobfuscate -> decompile -> merge to mdk

 ## Usage cases: